One day out of the entire year, Here’s to You Pub & Grub is closed — for the annual all-staff trip to a Tiger’s game.

 Conant explained their original bar idea.

 “I wanted to cater to everybody.
 That’s what’s fun,” Conant said.
-“Obviously, some kids consider as townies and some stuff like that, but everybody intermingles here is and that’s what’s fun about it,” Conant said.
-“I’ve had very few fights between townspeople and students but we squash them very quickly.
+“Obviously, some kids consider us townies and some stuff like that, but everybody intermingles here, and that’s what’s fun about it,” Conant said.
+“I’ve had very few fights between townspeople and students, but we squash them very quickly.
 It’s 2018 no one does bar fights anymore.”

 Conant said that people from all walks of life and socioeconomic statuses visit his bar nightly.

-Ray said he finds satisfaction working as a cook and cooking good food.
+Ray said he finds satisfaction cooking good food.

 “The kitchen is my area.
 I make every special and food if you had something I probably made it.
 I make sure we have everything we need,” Ray said.”
 I was hired as a cook and then upgraded to a bartender.”